Digital marketers love to geek out on a good SEO metric, be it “Domain Authority”, “pageRank” – there are many.

 This is a rewrite of a presentation from an SMX conference in Milan.
 In my presentation, I talked about a handful of metrics I use to gauge the velocity of my marketing tactics.
 Generally, these are the things I check on a regular basis for our site, Builtvisible.com.
 Try to think about which metrics are most important to yours.

 But first, let’s take a moment to talk Formula 1.

-Well, yeah – let’s talk Formula 1.
-With the greatest respect to Maranello, the Ferrari Formula 1 team are under-performing horribly at the moment.
-Their points scored in the 2013 season have condemned them to the humiliation of a runner up position in the World Championship at best.
-That’s ok, they’re a good team and I’m sure they’ll recover next season.
+With the greatest respect to Ferrari of Maranello, their Formula 1 team are under-performing horribly at the moment.
+Their points scored in the 2014 season have condemned them to the humiliation of a runner up position in the World Championship at best.
+That’s OK, they’re a good team and I’m sure they’ll recover next season.
 In the meantime, I’m sure they understand the biggest problem they’ve faced this year: their wind tunnel correlation data isn’t a good reflection of reality.

-Turn that conversation around, I told them.
-Tell them what you did and what the outcome was.
+You have to turn this conversation more towards measurable, real life outcomes.
+Tell your clients what you did and what the outcome was.
 What were your inputs (some new links gained from a content marketing campaign, for example) and what, therefore, were the outputs?
 (Revenue, sales, email signups, whatever).

 What metrics matter to me?

 My job is to market Builtvisible.
 Here’s a little insight into how we define the inputs and measure the outputs of marketing Builtvisible:

 I find it’s extremely powerful to define an activity matrix.
 What are all the things your company should be doing on a daily, weekly and monthly basis?
 Hosting meetups, writing blog posts, guest posting, answering QA threads on Moz – whatever works:

 In our case, the “whatever works” must be measured, from email signups, completed contact form enquirers.
 So, we take each activity to determine the correct metrics: